 More Tie Dye Tutorials:

 Make sure you pin this post to your favorite DIY board!
-Once you start tie dying, you will want to dye everything!
+Once you start making tie dye shirts, you will want to dye everything!